JuliaGeo/Geodesy.jl/README.md

 For example, the **International Terrestrial Reference System** (**ITRS**) is a reference system which co-rotates with the Earth so that the average velocity of the crust is zero.
-Roughly speaking, the *defining* conventions for the ITRS are:
+Roughly speaking, the *defining conventions* for the ITRS are:

+* Space is modeled as a three dimensional Euclidian affine space.
-* The origin is at the centre of mass of the Earth (it is *geocentric*)
+* The origin is at the centre of mass of the Earth (it is *geocentric*).
-* The z-axis is the axis of rotation of the Earth
+* The z-axis is the axis of rotation of the Earth.
-* The scale is set to 1 SI meter
+* The scale is set to 1 SI meter.
-* The x-axis is orthogonal to the z-axis and aligns with the international reference meridian through Greenwich,
+* The x-axis is orthogonal to the z-axis and aligns with the international reference meridian through Greenwich.
 * The y-axis is set to the cross product of the z and x axes forming a right handed coordinate frame.
 * Various rates of change of the above must also be specified, for example, the